 It’s true that pollens can be extremely irritating.
 When you look at them under a microscope, some look like medieval torture devices.
 The drift into your nose and hang out around your eyes just to torment you.

 Your body wants to rid itself of irritants.
 Soon there is an increase in mucus production to help rinse your sinuses and pull the offending pollen away.
 Then, a tickle might develop which will lead to a sneeze that helps to expel the mucus and embedded pollen.

 This process is not really an allergy.
 It is just your body taking care of housekeeping.

 Some individuals discover that their hayfever problem or even asthma is tied by food allergies.
 It seems like the inflammation caused by an allergy to specific foods or food groups becomes contagious and spreads to the respiratory system.

 Guess where food allergies begin?
 In the gut.

 When your intestinal lining loses integrity or leaky gut syndrome, it allows incompletely digested food particles into your bloodstream.
 Your immune system doesn’t recognize these too-large particles as nutrients, so they’re considered to be invaders.
 Your body proceeds to attack and dispose of those invaders.

 It also creates antibodies to those particles.
 These are sort of like the FBI’s most wanted list, so the immune system can quickly identify and subdue these substances, should they ever decide to invade again.

-From Dr. Mercola again: about a third of seasonal allergy sufferers have Oral Allergy Syndrome.
+Dr. Mercola shares that about a third of seasonal allergy sufferers have Oral Allergy Syndrome.
 Sometimes your immune system is fooled by similar looking proteins.
 So when a pollen molecule is structurally similar to a food molecule you’re already allergic to, Your immune system looks at the protein molecule and says, ‘Close enough!’ and attacks it.